 From the latest materiality analysis - carried out through the mapping of the main Group’s stakeholders and the analysis of their instances, a benchmark analysis of companies operating in the fashion and luxury sector, a survey of the perception of public opinion and of the main trends in the sector on issues related to sustainability and a prioritization of material aspects by the Group’s apical functions - 22 material topics emerged.

 Again, the most significant aspect proved to be product creativity and excellence, elements that accompany Prada’s activity along the entire value chain.
-Other topics identified were know-how preservation and skills development, attraction and retention of talents, responsible procurement, relationship with customers, trademark protection, respect of human and workers rights, occupational health and safety and, finally, climate change issues, reflecting the Group’s raising commitment toward environmental protection.
+Other topics identified were know-how preservation and skills development, attraction and retention of talents, diversity and equal opportunities, responsible procurement, relationship with customers, trademark protection, respect of human and workers rights, occupational health and safety and, finally, climate change issues, reflecting the Group’s raising commitment toward environmental protection.

 More information in the Prada Group’s Social Responsibility Report.